 One of the most extensively used aluminum alloys for general purpose use, 6061 aluminum is available in a wide range of structural shapes and is favored by many for its solid mechanical capabilities and superior weldability.
 After welding, the product will have less strength than before welding, but the material can be heat-treated and artificially aged again to restore its strength.
 As an alternative to fusion welding, Sapa offers friction stir welding which provides a stronger weld with minimal deformation.

-There are a wide variety of applications for which 6061 aluminum is well-suited, including yacht construction, railroad cars, truck bodies, automotive parts (such as wheel spacers), aftermarket motorcycle parts, aluminum beverage cans, low-stress aircraft parts, tank fittings and screw machine parts.
+There are a wide variety of applications for which 6061 aluminum is well-suited, including yacht construction, railroad cars, truck bodies, automotive parts (such as wheel spacers), aftermarket motorcycle parts, aluminum beverage cans, tank fittings and screw machine parts.
 Aluminum-magnesium-silicon alloys are also used in wide-span roof structures for arenas and for bridge decks.
 Bicycles benefit from the use of 6061 aluminum alloy because it can be easily welded and is rigidly strong when compared to its overall weight.

 Sapa Extrusion produces 6061 aluminum for use in standard and custom solid and hollow shapes, rod and bar products and seamless and structural pipe and tube, with a wide selection of tempers to meet an extensive list of applications.
 Sapa Extrusion's 6061 formulation conforms to industry specifications and provides improved machinability.